nestor-custodio/env_parser/README.md

 # EnvParser  [![Gem Version](https://badge.fury.io/rb/env_parser.svg)](https://badge.fury.io/rb/env_parser)

 If your code uses environment variables, you know that `ENV` will always surface these as strings.
-Interpreting these strings as the value you *actually* want to see/use takes some additional effort, however.

-If you want a number, you need to cast: `#to_i`/`#to_f`.
-If you want a boolean, you need to check for a specific value: `ENV['SOME_VAR'] == 'true'`.
-Maybe you want to set non-trivial defaults (something other than `0` or `''`)?
-Maybe you only want to allow values from a limited set.
+Interpreting these strings as the value you *actually* want to see/use takes some work, however: for numbers you need to cast with `#to_i`/`#to_f`, for booleans you need to check for a specific value (`ENV['SOME_VAR'] == 'true'`), etc. Maybe you want to set non-trivial defaults (something other than `0` or `''`)?
+Maybe you only want to allow values from a limited set? ...

 Things can get out of control pretty fast, especially as the number of environment variables in play grows.
-EnvParser aims to help keep things simple.
+Tools like [dotenv](https://github.com/bkeepers/dotenv) help to make sure you're loading the correct set of *variables*, but EnvParser makes *the values themselves* usable with a minimum of effort.

 ## Installation